Distortion-Aware Brushing for Reliable Cluster Analysis in Multidimensional Projections

 Once the transient relocation is settled, users can initiate brushing by pressing the mouse button (\autoref{fig:workflow} (e)).
-The system makes the relocation permanent, appends the points covered by the painter (which naturally contains seed points) and the corresponding data to 2D and MD brushes, respectively, and paints these points with the color of the brush.
-The system then updates the lens and relocates points based on the new brush (\autoref{fig:workflow} (f)).
-If users drag the painter while keeping the mouse button pressed (\autoref{fig:workflow} (g)), the brush, the painter, and the lens are updated accordingly and the relocation takes place again in a continuous cycle.
-Such gradual updates of the 2D brush based on the relocation enables users to update the MD brush in an arbitrary direction in the MD space, thus allowing the brushing of an MD cluster with an arbitrary shape (O3).
-The cycle ends when the mouse button is released, terminating brushing and confirming the brushed MD cluster (\autoref{fig:workflow} (h)).
-When the brush is terminated, the system automatically goes to Step 2, while using the union of brushed points and the points covered by the painter as seed points for local distortion visualization.
-Here, users can also initiate a new brushing (\autoref{sec:multiple}).
+The machine appends the points covered by the painter (which naturally contains seed points) to the brushed set of points.
+The brushed points are highlighted with the color corresponding to the brush.
+Then, the machine updates the lens and relocates the remaining points based on the new set of brushed points (\autoref{fig:workflow} (f)).
+If users drag the painter while keeping the mouse button pressed (\autoref{fig:workflow} (g)), the brushed points, the painter, and the lens are updated accordingly, and the relocation takes place again in a continuous cycle.
+Such gradual updates enable users to agglomerate new brushed points in an arbitrary direction in the MD space, thus allowing the brushing of an MD cluster with an arbitrary shape (O3).